 Nowadays there are only five families still living here in the rustic clay dwellings.

 After hiking to the top of the village, we ate a $12 lunch of Moroccan soup and bread, a main course like tagine or cous-cous, and fresh fruit.

 Tour drivers generally push you into the more expensive tourist restaurants.

 But it’s still cheap for a three-course meal compared to many other countries so it’s worth it.

-Most tours don’t include lunch, only 2 breakfasts and 2 dinners while you’re in the Sahara.
+Most tours don’t include lunch, only 2 breakfasts and 2 dinners while you’re in the Sahara Desert.

 Sahara Desert Accommodation Near Erg Chebbi Dunes

-Once you approach the desert, the terrain is flat and arid.
+Once you approach the Sahara Desert, the terrain is flat and arid.